mo3-camo/mo3-camo/README.md

-- 👋 Hi, I’m @mo3-camo
+- 👋 Hi, I’m mo
-- 👀 I’m interested in building the future
+- I ❤️ the topic of infrastructure
 - 🌱 I’m currently studying Electrical Engineering @ University of Ottawa
-- 💞️ I’m looking to collaborate on interesting projects
+- 💞️

 <!---
 mo3-camo/mo3-camo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.